Chukwuebuka-2003/ai-writer/README.md

 Overall, this tool is a simple way for anyone to generate high-quality written content for their blog or website using the power of Artificial Intelligence.

+NOTE: You need to have a valid OPENAI API KEY for the program to work